vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 Sensitivity Mapping with MESA
 =============================

-The Mapping Environmentally Sensitive Assets (MESA) tool is intended for a broad audience of individuals working on the development and use of environmental sensitivity maps in various contexts.
-It provides a step-by-step protocol for developing an environmental sensitivity atlas based on a standardized methodology that was developed following a review of multiple existing methods.
-MESA 4.3 is based on the Python coding language, but you do not need to be a coder to use the tool.
-It is compiled into an easy-to-use open source windows application.
-It can be applied for a variety of intended uses (e.g. strategic planning, project management and emergency response) and includes context-specific considerations to be made during the mapping process.
+The Mapping Environmentally Sensitive Assets (MESA) tool is designed for a broad audience involved in developing and using environmental sensitivity maps in various contexts.
+It provides a step-by-step protocol for creating an environmental sensitivity atlas using a standardized methodology developed after reviewing multiple existing methods.
+MESA 4.3 is based on the Python coding language.
+However, you do not need to be a coder to use the tool.
+It is compiled into an easy-to-use, open-source Windows application.
+The tool can be applied to a variety of purposes such as strategic planning, project management and emergency response.
+It also includes context-specific considerations to be made during the mapping process.

 Citation
 ========